fiddlecube/compliant-llm/docs/locked.md

   - Policy update listeners - autorun tests on policy updates

 - **Single controlpane for multiple compliance frameworks**
-  - (NIST, ISO, HIPAA, etc.)
+  - (NIST, ISO, HIPAA, GDPR, etc.)

 - **Audit Trail and reporting**
   - Documentation for different compliance frameworks

 - **Monitoring and Alerting**
-  - for Explainability and compliance
+  - for Transparency, Explainability and Human Oversight

 - **Training and Documentation**
   - autogeneration for employee training